Nate Longshore

-Nathan Dean Longshore (born June 30, 1986) is a former American football quarterback for the California Golden Bears football team of the University of California, Berkeley, where he was a three-year starter and led the Golden Bears to a share of the Pacific-10 Conference championship in 2006.
+Nathan Dean Longshore (born June 30, 1986) is an American former football quarterback for the California Golden Bears football team of the University of California, Berkeley, where he was a three-year starter and led the Golden Bears to a share of the Pacific-10 Conference championship in 2006.

-High school
+Early life

 Longshore graduated from Canyon High School in 2004.
 He set ten school passing records and rang up 6,750 yards and 64 touchdown passes during his career.
 Rivals.com rated him the No. 8 "pro-style" quarterback in the nation and the 17th-best overall player in California.

 College career

 2005

 After redshirting his freshman year, Longshore was chosen to succeed Aaron Rodgers, who left for the NFL, to be California's starting quarterback.
 Longshore's 2005 season ended in the season's first game with a fibula injury and ligament damage in his ankle against Sacramento State.
 Joe Ayoob took over starting duties for Longshore.